World Malaria Day

 Talk about malaria!
 I know, it is a great conversation.
-I am sure my friends are rolling their eyes at me.
+I am sure my friends are rolling their eyes at me as I keep giving them the Malaria 101 info.
 But use Facebook, Twitter, whatever you like- just make a plug telling people where you stand (“Let’s end malaria.
 We can do it and it is a pointless disease to keep around”).

 I got free a World Vision Act:s malaria resource kit in the mail the other day and my first thought was “What the heck am I going to do with this?
 Can I seriously throw an anti-malaria party?!”
 Maybe I will.
 But so far, I’ve actually found it easy to give each of my friends a business card with malaria statistics and a postcard which can be sent to our government, encouraging them to follow through on their promise to end malaria.

 Spread info in your community!
 What I learned from Action: Cover the Night to End Slavery (KONY 2012 Pt.
 2) is that its really easy to put material places.
 At least 1/2 of businesses in an average strip mall have a bulletin board or table to put promo material.
 So, guess where I am putting end malaria material?